 - Never Rotate — Do not rotate the file.
 This should only be used in limited circumstances because it can allow log files to grow large and potentially consume all available disk space.

 If a logger is configured with multiple rotation policies, then a log file can be rotated as soon as it satisfies the criteria for any of those policies.
-For example, if a logger is configured to rotate files once they reach 100 megabytes or after they have been active for 24 hours, then a log file can be rotated in less than 24 hours if it grows larger than 100 megabytes within that time frame.
+For example, if a logger is configured to rotate files after they reach 100 megabytes or after they have been active for 24 hours, then a log file can be rotated in less than 24 hours if it grows larger than 100 megabytes within that time frame.
 Conversely, it can be rotated before it reaches 100 megabytes in size if it does not hit that size limit within 24 hours.